Home

 Why must they be neutered?

 Conservative figures supplied by the Dogs Trust, suggest that over 150 dogs a week are put to sleep in the UK.
 This equates to an average of 21 dogs a day.
 We know from our own work with other rescues and pounds that the reality is a much higher figure.
-A large proportion of these dogs are the direct result of irresponsible breeding, and we strongly believe that the only way to reduce the statistics is to carry out neutering and spaying of all dogs coming through our care.
+A large proportion of these dogs are the direct result of irresponsible breeding and ownership, and we strongly believe that the only way to reduce the statistics is to carry out neutering/spaying and microchipping of all dogs coming through our care.

 For more information on this subject you may like the read the following links: